azido-azide-azide/Hellfire-IDEX/README.md

 Project page for my bedslinge IDEX 3d printer

 After a long time of procrastination and spinning the cad model around i can finally state that the printer is done.... mostly.
-The only part non final part is the xy probe for toolhead alignment.
+The only non final part is the xy probe for toolhead alignment.

 print volume dual toolhead use:  290mm x 310mm x 350mm

              single toolhead use: 300mm x 310mm x 300mm